Step 4: Full View

 Should Engineer A and ABC Engineering treat their non-exploitation obligation as fully binding despite the absence of a confidentiality agreement, segregating peer review knowledge from proposal development, apply it only as a best-practice standard, or decline participation entirely because the absence of a formal agreement makes the knowledge boundary unenforceable?

-Treat Obligation As Binding Without Agreement Board's choice Treat the ethical non-exploitation obligation as fully operative regardless of the absence of a confidentiality agreement, affirmatively segregating peer review knowledge from proposal development through internal firewalls and disclosing this approach to the agency.
+O1 Treat the ethical non-exploitation obligation as fully operative regardless of the absence of a confidentiality agreement, affirmatively segregating peer review knowledge from proposal development through internal firewalls and disclosing this approach to the agency.
 This treats the duty as deriving from the nature of the independent review role, not from any contractual instrument.
+Board's choice

 The No-Confidentiality-Agreement Peer Review Conflict Management Obligation establishes that the absence of a confidentiality agreement does not eliminate the ethical obligation to manage conflicts of interest arising from the peer review role, the ethical duties derive from the nature of the independent review relationship rather than from contractual terms.
 The Independent Review Integrity and Non-Exploitation of Privileged Access principle requires engineers retained for independent reviews to refrain from exploiting privileged project information for subsequent competitive commercial advantage, recognizing a fiduciary-like obligation to the procuring agency that survives the conclusion of the review engagement.
 The Peer Review Program Integrity and Collegial Improvement Purpose principle establishes that peer review programs depend on trust-based exchange in which the reviewing firm is understood to be acting in a disinterested advisory capacity, converting that access into competitive intelligence retroactively corrupts the collegial foundation of the program.
 Against these obligations, the Peer Review Confidentiality Agreement Binding Constraint, by its terms, applies most directly when a formal agreement exists, creating ambiguity about the strength of the non-exploitation duty in its absence.